-A very important point to note is that often SATA ports SHARE their bandwidth with M.2 slots on the same motherboard.
+A critical point to note is that often SATA ports SHARE their bandwidth with M.2 slots on the same motherboard.

-M.2 slots are smaller ports that are used to connect M.2 SATA or M.2 NVMe SSDs.
+M.2 slots are smaller ports that connect M.2 SATA or M.2 NVMe SSDs.

-Take for instance the same motherboard above.
-This motherboard has similar caveats as you can see below:
+Could you take, for instance, the same motherboard above?
+This motherboard has similar caveats, as you can see below:

 Hence if you popular the M2_2 slot with an SSD drive, the SATA 6G_56 slot will be disabled.

-As such, in this case you will be only be limited to installing 5 SATA drives despite this motherboard having 6 SATA ports.
+As such, in this case, you will only be limited to installing 5 SATA drives despite this motherboard having 6 SATA ports.

-Often times people who like to archive data, particularly those in the audio and editing industry, require a huge amount of data storage.
+People who like to archive data, particularly those in the audio and editing industry, often require large data storage.

-Which means that they often run out of space which calls for adding more SATA drives.
+This means they often need more space which calls for adding more SATA drives.

 But since each SATA port can take only one SATA hard drive, how would you add more drives if you run out of SATA ports on your motherboard?

-I have a written a detailed article on how to add more SATA ports to motherboard, but essentially you will need an expansion device.
+I have written a detailed article on how to add more SATA ports to the motherboard, but how to add more SATA ports to the motherboard, but essentially you will need an expansion device.